NLCSGRV/Getting-And-Cleaning-Data/README.md

 ###Writing summary data
 We make use of the ddply function from the plyr package to produce a new dataset containing the average the variables in the *sensors* dataframe by subject and activity.
 This dataframe is then written to the file *sensor_avg_by_subject_and_activity.txt* using the write.table function.
 This dataset contains:

 * An identifier for each test subject.
-This is in the range 1 to 30.
+This contains numeric identifiers in the range 1 to 30.
 * A label for each activity, such as WALKING, SITTING, STANDING, etc.
 * 66 additional columns containing means for those columns in the source data that themselves contained mean or standard deviations.
 These are named according to the convention:
    * measurement_name - the name of the signal or calculated value, such as Acceleration or Gyroscope movements.
    * mean_or_std - whether the column contains the mean or standard deviation of the given measurement
+   * X_Y_or_Z - the axis for which the measurement was taken.

 ###Clearing down
 The last line of the source code set the working directory back to the value stored in the *oldWorkingDir* variable.